jkL970910/EE450_Project/README.md

     hospitalA sends <score> or <location not found message> to scheduler hospitalA receives <update information> from scheduler if it has been selected

-hospital inside: fields of class "hospital"
+hospital inside: fields of class "Hospital"
     construct and store the map informtaion in local storage find and calculate the shortest path of the given location

 # Any idiosyncrasy of my project
 This project meets all the reqirements of the assignment.